veeso/pyc-shell/README.md

     commit_ref_len: 8
 ```

+- shell: Shell configuration
+  - exec: shell binary (can be absolute or in PATH)
+  - args: shell CLI arguments
 - alias: list of alias.
 When the first word of a command is one of the configured alias, it is automatically replaced with the associated latin expression.
 - language: Pyc default language (can be overridden with cli options)
 - output: output configuration